 Brant Entrekin

 Ph.D.
-Philosophy Student, GTA
+Philosophy Student, Graduate Teaching Associate

 I am originally from Carrollton, Georgia, and I moved to Knoxville in June 2022 after graduating with my B.A. in philosophy from the University of West Georgia.
 My main research interests are in social epistemology, feminist philosophy, and philosophy of social justice.
 I also have broad interests in many other areas, including philosophy of science, sexual ethics, philosophy of disability, and philosophy of religion.
 In addition to the PhD in philosophy, I am also pursuing graduate certificates from the religious studies department and the women, gender, and sexuality (WGS) program.